cosmo0920/mikutter-cookbook/README.md

 =================
 mikutter cookbook for chef-solo.

-This cookbook makes more easier to start using mikutter!.
+This cookbook makes more easier to start using mikutter!

 Requirements
 ------------